bbdadam/DueDateCalculator/README.md

 A problem can only be reported during working hours.
 Any other report's submission date is adjusted to the next working day.

+The project contians several junit5 test as well.